 Areas to avoid with a learner licence

 As you know already, some areas, including Parramatta Park and Centennial Park, are off-limits to drivers with a learner licence.
-They’re simply too busy and chaotic for new drivers.
+This is because these areas are simply too busy and chaotic for new drivers.

-And there are a few other areas that you may want to steer clear of, as well, even though there are no set restrictions.
-By avoiding these key high traffic regions, you’ll be able to build your driving confidence and keep everyone safe on the road.
+However, there are areas that you may want to steer clear of as well, even though there are no set restrictions.
+By avoiding these key high-traffic regions, you’ll be able to build your driving confidence and keep everyone safe on the road.
 These no-go zones include: